gabrielfalcao/bose/doc/plugins/interface.rst

-To alter error handling behavior -- for instance to catch a certain class of exception and handle it differently from the normal error or failure handling -- you should subclass :class:`nose.plugins.errorclass.ErrorClassPlugin`.
+To alter error handling behavior -- for instance to catch a certain class of exception and handle it differently from the normal error or failure handling -- you should subclass :class:`bose.plugins.errorclass.ErrorClassPlugin`.
 See :doc:`the section on ErrorClass plugins <errorclasses>` for more details.

 Examples: